Short Notes from Java Concurrency In Practice

 the tail.
 Implementations include ArrayDeque and LinkedBlockingDeque .

-In a work stealing design, every consumer has its own deque.
+work stealing design, every consumer has its own deque.
 If a consumer exhausts the work in its

 own deque, it can steal work from the tail of someone else’s deque.